misko321/producers-consumers-rmi/README.md

 `FairSemaphore` **ensures that no starvation occurs**.
 It employs a queue that stores which one of the competing threads should enter the critical section next.

 `UnfairSemaphore` in turn, **prioritizes not on equity, but on throughput**.
-Every time there is enough units for any single of waiting threads to go on (if there are more such threads, an undetermined one is getting awaken), that thread is allowed to enter the critical section.
+Every time there is enough units for any single of waiting threads to go on, that thread is allowed to enter the critical section (if there are more such threads, an undetermined one is getting awaken).
 Note that this behavior **may lead to starvation** of threads that require more semaphore units than others.

 ## Producer-consumer code